joelsernamoreno/EvilCrowCable-Wind/README.md

 1. Run evilcrow-server.exe to start the attack:

-	* Windows, Linux or MacOS Target: python evilcrow-server.exe --port 4444
+	* Windows, Linux or MacOS Target: evilcrow-server.exe --port 4444

 2. Go to the web panel and type the following payload from Live Payload: